iotaledger/integration-services/api/usage-ssi-bridge.md

 {
     "subject": {
         "identityId": string,
-        "type": string,
+        "credentialType": string,
-        "claim": any, // information about the subject which will become the credentialSubject },
+        "claim": { // the claim will become the credentialSubject "type": string,
+            // further data about the identity
+        },
+    },
     "initiatorVC": {
         "@context": string,